-The different types of anal cancer are based on the type of anal cells in which the cancer develops.
+Treatment for cancer of the anal canal varies based on the type of cells in which the cancer develops.

 - Cloacogenic carcinoma: makes up about 25 percent of all cases of anal cancers, which develops between the outer part of the anus and the lower part of the rectum

 - Basal cell carcinoma: a kind of skin cancer that can appear on the skin around the anus.

 - Melanoma: anal melanoma is rare; it represents only 0.5-2% of all anorectal cancers.
 Melanoma starts in the pigment-producing cells found in the skin or anal lining.

 Squamous cells and cloacogenic anal cancer usually do not require surgery.
 Instead, treatment involves chemotherapy and radiation, leading to excellent outcomes with a 5-year overall survival rate of 76%.
 Adenocarcinoma of the anal canal might require surgery after completing a course of chemotherapy and radiation to be eradicated.

 Immunotherapy, with or without surgery, is the primary treatment for managing anal canal melanoma.